Skip to content

 • by

 What does it mean for the Justice League?
-The most famous DC superteam still continues to save the world in this era.
-No continuity changes have been introduced at the beginning, but the team’s roster changed with the two Green Lanterns Simon Baz and Jessica Cruz joining the League (taking the place of Hal Jordan).
+The most famous DC superteam still continues saving the world!
+No continuity changes were introduced at the beginning, but the team’s roster changed with the two Green Lanterns Simon Baz and Jessica Cruz joining the League (taking the place of Hal Jordan).

 Here is the official synopsis: Superman.
 Batman.
 Wonder Woman.
 The Flash.
 Cyborg.
 Green Lantern.
 They’re more than just a team of superheroes.
 They’re the Justice League…and they’re about to enter a whole new era!
 The Superman these incredible heroes once knew is dead, leaving an older, wiser Man of Steel from a vanished universe to take up the fight against evil.
 Hal Jordan, the greatest of the Green Lanterns, has taken to the stars, entrusting his place in the League to his powerful but untested young protégés, Jessica Cruz and Simon Baz.
 Now the Justice League must get used to these new faces and learn to work as a team once more.
 But they’d better do it fast.
 They’re about to confront the biggest threats they’ve ever faced, from godlike machines capable of converting all life on Earth into a weapon, to a humble hacker who’s ready to hit them where it hurts most…

-As a new era is launched, it’s fairly safe to just jump right in with the one-shot DC Universe Rebirth #1 serving as an introduction.
-But if you want a little more context, here is what to read before:
+As a new era is launched, it’s fairly safe to simply jump right in with the one-shot DC Universe Rebirth #1 serving as an introduction.
+But if you want a little more context, here are the comics you may be interested to read before:

-As the Justice League is active since the 1960s, you can obviously explore the team’s past.
+As the Justice League has been active since the 1960s, you can obviously explore the team’s past.

 Justice League Rebirth Reading Order:

-Justice League is relaunched with Bryan Hitch as the main writer (and several artists including Tony S. Daniel, Neil Edwards and Ferando Pasarin) until issue #31.
-After that, Christopher Priest took over for the last part, with artists Pete Woods, Ian Churchill and Philippe Briones.
+The Justice League comics is relaunched with Bryan Hitch as the main writer–and several artists including Tony S. Daniel, Neil Edwards, and Fernando Pasarin.
+It lasted until issue #31.
+After that, writer Christopher Priest took over for the last part, with artists Pete Woods, Ian Churchill, and Philippe Briones.

 Justice League vs. Suicide Squad!
-A crossover between the Justice League and The Suicide Squad, this storyline doesn’t substantially affect the Justice League and could be skipped if you only follow the classic Justice League.
-This little event has a more biggest impact on Suicide Squad, and the aftermath is dealt in Suicide Squad Vol. 3: Burning Down The House.
-But the most significant effect of this story is the creation of the Justice League of America series as a direct response to the ending.
+A comics crossover between the Justice League and The Suicide Squad, this storyline doesn’t substantially affect the Justice League members and could be skipped if you only follow the classic Justice League comics.
+This little event has a bigger impact on the Suicide Squad comics, and the aftermath is dealt with in Suicide Squad Vol. 3: Burning Down The House.
+But the most significant effect of this story is the creation of the Justice League of America comics as a direct response to the ending.

-Following the confrontation with Amanda Waller’s Suicide Squad, Batman creates a new Justice League of America.
-You can read the first three collected editions of the title without any interruptions as there are mostly no references to other events.
+Following the confrontation with Amanda Waller’s Suicide Squad, Batman creates a new Justice League of America team.
+You can read the first three collected editions of the title without any interruptions as they mostly contain no references to other events.

 Dark Nights: Metal!
 This Batman Event written by Scott Snyder and Greg Capullo introduced the Dark Multiverse and this triggers events that will change the DC Universe.
-Members of the Justice League plays a role in this event (except for some ties-in in The Resistance part) and this story will shape what’s to come for the team.
-For more information, check out our Dark Nights: Metal reading order (with an issue-by-issue order).
+Members of the Justice League team play a role in this event and this story will shape what’s to come for the leaguers.
+We delve deeper into the event in our article about the best way to read the Dark Nights: Metal comics in order (which includes an issue-by-issue order).

-Spinning out of Justice League: No Justice stories, DC launched a new Justice League, but also Justice League Dark and Justice League Odyssey.
-As each team dealt with different story elements, you can read whichever you want.
+Spinning out of Justice League: No Justice stories, DC Comics launched a new Justice League comics, but also a new Justice League Dark comics, and the Justice League Odyssey comics.
+Each book is centered on a team charged with dealing with different story elements, you can read whichever you want.
 And despite the fact the stories take place concurrently, you don’t have to read them together if you don’t want to.
-So we opt for a listing by series.
+So we opt for a listing by series, starting with Volume 4 of the Justice League Comics.

 Justice League – Martian Manhunter, Hawkgirl and John Stewart join the Justice League as the team goes into uncharted territory– from the Source Wall at the edges of the cosmos to the bottom of the ocean to a miniaturized adventure inside of Superman’s body, and more.